Flank/flank-dashboard/docs/12_state_management_investigation.md

 ```

 <a id="s-r-bloc"></a>
-Score:
+Score: 5

-#### Boilerplate
+#### Boilerplate absence

 To create a new BLoC, you just should create the class that will contain business logic.
 The only place of the boilerplate code is the creation of the Streams and Sinks.
 The example of the simple BLoC is presented above in [Reactivity](#Reactivity) or [Code sample](#Code_sample) sections.

 <a id="s-b-bloc"></a>
-Score:
+Score: 5

-#### New feature boilerplate absence

-To add the new feature to the existing BLoC, it is needed to create a separate `Stream`, that will contain the new value to display, and the `Sink` that will be used to trigger related business logic from UI or another BLoC if needed.

 #### Maintainability

 The applications that use the BLoC pattern as the state management are highly maintainable because all of the business logic is separated from the UI.
 Moreover, the business processes could be triggered only from one place - the sink, and it helps to find errors, bugs, etc. in the code.
 Also, because of the low level of the boilerplate code and good separation of the features, it is easy to add a new feature by adding a new BLoC or change the behavior of the existing feature by modifying the logic in the existing BLoC.
+The only problem in maintainability is the BLoC pattern's async support.

 <a id="s-m-bloc"></a>
-Score:
+Score: 4

 #### State snapshot

 There is no ability to make the application state snapshot because the application state is divided into separate BLoCs, but we can make a snapshot of the current BLoC, by subscribing to the streams.

-//todo no easy way
+So, we can implement the state snapshot mechanism, but it will require a lot of work.

 <a id="s-s-bloc"></a>
-Score:
+Score: 1

 #### Debugging

 The BLoC pattern is well-debuggable because the only way to trigger an event is to add something to the stream.
 But the debug process is not perfect, because you can't, for example, print the whole application state, you can only print the events, coming to some stream.

-//todo: hard to find place where it's called
+Also, it could be a bit hard to find the place from which the new value was added to the `Sink` because you cannot step back using the debug mode.

 <a id="s-d-bloc"></a>
-Score:
+Score: 4

 #### Undo/Redo actions

 The BLoC pattern has no embedded support of the undo/redo feature.

 <a id="s-u-bloc"></a>
-Score:
+Score: 0

 #### Testability

 The BLoC pattern is pretty good testable because it is based on the streams, and the dart [testing framework](https://pub.dev/packages/test) has a [StreamMatcher](https://pub.dev/documentation/test_api/latest/test_api/StreamMatcher-class.html) class that helps to write the tests for stream-based functionality.
+But it is still more complex to write tests for streams than writing tests that will test methods directly.

+<a id="s-t-bloc"></a>
+Score: 4

 #### Easy to learn

 The BLoC pattern could be pretty hard to understand if you are not familiar with the [rxdart](https://pub.dev/packages/rxdart) or at least dart streams.

 <a id="s-l-bloc"></a>
-Score: \* + description why?
+Score: 1

+#### State immutability

+Since we have no separate application state class, and this state is the current value of each stream, we cannot make it immutable.

+<a id="s-si-bloc"></a>
+Score: 0

+#### Ability to use outside Flutter

+Since the BLoC pattern based on the streams, each BLoC can be freely used outside of flutter.

+<a id="s-si-bloc"></a>
+Score: 5

+#### Centralized analytics

+The centralized analytics could be not easy to implement because there is no centralized place to handle all events.
+It means we cannot listen to one stream, for example, that contains all user events (or events from the remote) to collect analytical data and store it somehow.
+But we can implement something like `AnalyticsBloc` that will report the analytical data to some service, and collect it from streams, that should be injected to this BLoC.

+<a id="s-c-bloc"></a>
+Score: 1

 #### Pros